Challenger Deep: 1959 – RV Stranger

 The first definitive verification of both the depth and location of the Challenger Deep (western basin) was determined by Dr. R. L. Fisher from the Scripps Institution of Oceanography, aboard the 325-ton research vessel Stranger.
 Using explosive soundings, they recorded 10850 ± 20 m at/near 11°18′N 142°14′E in July 1959.
 Stranger used celestial and LORAN-C for navigation.
 LORAN-C navigation provided geographical accuracy of 460 m or better.
 According to another source RV Stranger using bomb-sounding surveyed a maximum depth of 10915 ± 10 m at 11°20.0′N 142°11.8′E. Discrepancies between the geographical location (lat/long) of Stranger's deepest depths and those from earlier expeditions (Challenger II 1951; Vityaz 1957 and 1958) "are probably due to uncertainties in fixing the ships' positions".
 Stranger's north-south zig-zag survey passed well to the east of the eastern basin southbound, and well to the west of the eastern basin northbound, thus failed to discover the eastern basin of the Challenger Deep.
 The maximum depth measured near longitude 142°30'E was 10760 ± 20 m, about 10 km west of the eastern basin's deepest point.
 This was an important gap in information, as the eastern basin was later reported as deeper than the other two basins.

 Stranger crossed the center basin twice, measuring a maximum depth of 10830 ± 20 m in the vicinity of 142°22'E. At the western end of the central basin (approximately 142°18'E), they recorded a depth of 10805 ± 20 m.

-The western basin received four transects by Stranger, recording depths of 10830 ± 20 m toward the central basin, near where Trieste dove in 1960 (vicinity 11°18.5′N 142°15.5′E, and where Challenger II, in 1950, recorded 10863 ± 35 m.
+The western basin received four transects by Stranger, recording depths of 10830 ± 20 m toward the central basin, near where Trieste dived in 1960 (vicinity 11°18.5′N 142°15.5′E, and where Challenger II, in 1950, recorded 10863 ± 35 m.
 At the far western end of the western basin (about 142°11'E), the Stranger recorded 10850 ± 20 m, some 6 km south of the location where Vityaz recorded 11034 ± 50 m in 1957–1958.
 Fisher stated: "differences in the Vitiaz [sic] and Stranger–Challenger II depths can be attributed to the [sound] velocity correction function used".

 After investigating the Challenger Deep, Stranger proceeded to the Philippine Trench and transected the trench over twenty times in August 1959, finding a maximum depth of 10030 ± 10 m, and thus established that the Challenger Deep was about 800 m deeper than the Philippine Trench.
 The 1959 Stranger surveys of the Challenger Deep and of the Philippine Trench informed the U.S. Navy as to the appropriate site for Trieste's record dive in 1960.